Meta-atom library#

 _ = axs[1, 0].set_ylabel("relative phase\nconverted polarization")

-Now, we’ll simulate each of these nanostructures and compute the phase imparted by each upon incident right-hand and left-hand circularly polarized light.
+Now, we’ll simulate the above nanostructures and compute the phase imparted by each upon incident right-hand and left-hand circularly polarized light.
 We do this using the meta_atom_library challenge.

 import jax.numpy as jnp